-MHP has a "Referral to Case Management" form to use when you need help with your high-risk members.
+McLaren has a Referral to Case Management form to use when you need help with your high-risk members.
 This form can be found on our website, McLarenHealthPlan.org.
 In the Provider's section, select any line of business, then choose Provider Materials.
-You can use the search function or scroll down to the "Referral Guidelines" heading where you will find the "Referral to Case Management" form.
+You can use the search function or scroll down to the "Referral Guidelines" heading where you will find the form.

-When a member is referred to our case management department, a nurse begins an assessment of the member and a proactive approach to managing the members' health care needs.
-To promote the well-being of each member, we have programs that focus on preventive health management, disease management, general and complex case management, and CSHCS case management.
+When a member is referred to our case management department, a nurse begins an assessment of the member and a proactive approach to managing the member's health care needs.
+To promote the well-being of each member, we have programs that focus on preventive health management, disease management, general and complex case management and CSHCS case management.

-MHP Preventive Health Management helps by:
+McLaren Preventive Health Management helps by:

-- · Informing our members of preventive testing and good health practices - Mailing reminders about immunizations, well-child visits and lead screenings - · Highlighting ways to stay healthy and fit in our Member Newsletters - Targeting preventive care measures just for females in our Member Newsletters - Initiating call programs to assist members with scheduling annual checkups and screenings - Keeping track of members who are due for annual checkups and screenings, then sending that list to the PCP's office
+- informing our members of preventive testing and good health practices; - mailing reminders about immunizations, well-child visits and lead screenings; - highlighting ways to stay healthy and fit in our member newsletters; - targeting preventive care measures just for females in our member newsletters; - initiating call programs to assist members with scheduling annual checkups and screenings, and - keeping track of members who are due for annual checkups and screenings, then sending that list to the PCP's office.

-MHP's Medical Management Department has nurses to help support all members with access to high-quality, cost-effective care.
-Each PCP's office and its assigned members have their own MHP nurse case manager.
-This enables a circle of communication that promotes continuity of care, members' understanding of their health care, support for the PCP, and promotes our PCP offices as the medical home.
-If you do not know who your nurse is, call Customer Service at (888) 327-0671.
+The McLaren Medical Management department has nurses to help support all members with access to high quality, cost-effective care.
+Each PCP's office and its assigned members have their own McLaren nurse case manager.
+This enables a circle of communication that promotes continuity of care, members' understanding of their health care, support for the PCP and promotes our PCP offices as the medical home.
+If you do not know who your nurse is, call Customer Service at (888) 327-0671 (TTY:711).